sujithjay/sujithjay.github.io/_posts/2019-10-11-Prefer-Union-over-Or-in-Joins.md

 I will leave you with a complete reproducible example so you can try this out in your notebook:

 {% gist 097b80f7799d5d8389d1df650df377eb UnionOverOr.md %}

+Edit:
+An important caveat to the above discussion is that we can use `unions` instead of `or` only in case the `or` conditions are collectively independent.

+{% include image-caption.html file="/public/unionor/reddit-comment.png" description="Thanks, /u/xristos_forokolomvos" %}